michael-cummins/DeePC-HUNT/README.md

 ```
 pip install deepc_hunt
 ```
-Or clone the repo and install via
+Or clone the repo and install from source [Recommended]
 ```
 cd DeePC-HUNT && pip install -e .
 ```